Tucks

 HIS FOSTER SAYS: "He wants to feel he is also part of the family.
 He loves putting his head on my lap and gets excited to play with toys!"

-• Originally from the USVI, he was brought to the local shelter in critical condition after being attacked by a group of dogs and abandoned by his previous owner.
-He was nearly septic and had injuries that required four days of emergency veterinary care.
+Originally from the USVI, he was brought to the local shelter in critical condition after being attacked by a group of dogs and abandoned by his previous owner.
+He was nearly septic and had injuries that required emergency veterinary care.
 Despite the severity of his injuries, he has healed remarkably well.
 Traveled to Brooklyn in late March 2026.

-• Tucks is up-to-date on required vaccinations, and microchipped.
-He will be neutered prior to adoption.
+Tucks is up-to-date on required vaccinations, is neutered, and microchipped.

 He tested positive for heartworm and still requires treatment.
 If Tucks is adopted prior to treatment, Badass will cover the cost of care.
 If you think Tucks might be a good fit for your home, we can share more details regarding his heartworm treatment plan